Guide to CT Scanners

 4- and 8-slice CT Scanners

-4- or 8-slice CT scanners are a good choice if you run a veterinarian clinic, or a department with a limited number of patients no need for fast diagnosis.
+4- or 8-slice CT scanners are a good fit for veterinarian clinics or departments with limited patient throughput and no need for fast diagnosis.

 16-slice CT Scanners

-The 16- slice is the first choice of many clinics and radiology departments where patient flow is rather steady, as they are faster than the 4- or 8-slice scanners.
+The 16- slice is the first choice of many clinics and radiology departments with fairly steady patient flows, as they are faster than the 4- or 8-slice scanners.

-These units are great for standard general studies.
+The 16 slice units are workhorses great for standard general studies.

 And even though the number of slices is the main factor, there are several others that have an influence, such as age, demand, model, tube count, and more.

 The cost of CT machines on the used market ranges from 35.000 to more than 250.000 euros.
-Get an overview in the table below.
+Get a pricing overview of the different CT scanner types in the table below.

 Keep in mind the several other factors influencing the price of a CT scanner: